-24 Since leaving active duty, I have remained active in 25 the Navy Reserves for two decades.
-As a civilian, I have served in these very halls as the military advisor to Senator Ken Salazar.
-I have served in the Pentagon, and I have served on the National Security Council staff.

-If confirmed, I believe my lifetime of service has prepared me to better advance and defend U.S. national security interests, and to work with this committee while doing so.

-8 The ASD for Space Policy position appropriately 9 elevates the space portfolio within the Policy organization.
-10 If confirmed, I look forward to working with this 11 committee to ensure space receives the attention, the 12 prioritization, and the resources this critical domain 13 demands.
-Space, nuclear weapons, missile defenses, cyber, 14 and the ability to detect and stop the proliferation of 15 weapons of mass destruction are all key to U.S. national 16 security, and the integration of these capabilities is 17 essential for the era of strategic competition the U.S. must 18 now rise to meet.

-As members of this committee are well aware, the security environment facing the United States at this moment in history is a challenging one.
-Secretary Austin has articulated that China is the pacing challenge for the Department, and China's behavior with its own strategic capabilities is a matter of grave concern.
-From its kinetic anti-satellite weapon test in 2007 that created a persistent debris cloud, to the uncontrolled reentry of a rocket stage last May, China has yet to demonstrate that it is a responsible spacefaring nation.
+- 1 served in these very halls as the military advisor to - 2 Senator Ken Salazar.
+I have served in the Pentagon, and I - 3 have served on the National Security Council staff. - 4 If confirmed, I believe my lifetime of service has - 5 prepared me to better advance and defend U.S. national - 6 security interests, and to work with this committee while - 7 doing so. - 8 The ASD for Space Policy position appropriately - 9 elevates the space portfolio within the Policy organization. - 10 If confirmed, I look forward to working with this - 11 committee to ensure space receives the attention, the - 12 prioritization, and the resources this critical domain - 13 demands.
+Space, nuclear weapons, missile defenses, cyber, - 14 and the ability to detect and stop the proliferation of - weapons of mass destruction are all key to U.S. national - 16 security, and the integration of these capabilities is - 17 essential for the era of strategic competition the U.S. must - 18 now rise to meet. - 19 As members of this committee are well aware, the - 20 security environment facing the United States at this moment - 21 in history is a challenging one.
+Secretary Austin has - 22 articulated that China is the pacing challenge for the - 23 Department, and China's behavior with its own strategic - 24 capabilities is a matter of grave concern.
+From its kinetic - 25 anti-satellite weapon test in 2007 that created a persistent

-4 In the cyber domain, the growing pace and scale of 5 cyberattacks from China far exceeds the bounds of 6 traditional statecraft.
-The Commander of U.S. Strategic 7 Command has expressed concern that China's nuclear forces 8 are in the midst of a strategic breakout.
-Reports of a 9 hypersonic glide vehicle test in August, via a fractional 10 orbit bombardment system, if true, are deeply troubling, and maybe most troublesome of all is China's near, total lack of 11 12 transparency regarding its strategic capabilities, and its 13 demonstrated unwillingness to discuss them.

-14 Russia also continues to present a challenge on 15 multiple fronts.
-Russian activities in space, including its 16 destructive ASAT test just this November, are an ongoing 17 concern.
-And Russia's reliance on, and integration of, 18 nuclear weapons throughout its forces, from the tactical to 19 strategic, is troubling.
-Russian cyber activity includes 20 State tolerance of cyber criminals and State-sponsored weaponization of social media.
-21

-And amid all these problems, North Korea continues to expand its nuclear arsenal and delivery systems, while Iran's uranium enrichment presents both, a nuclear proliferation and a security challenge.
+- debris cloud, to the uncontrolled reentry of a rocket stage - 2 last May, China has yet to demonstrate that it is a - 3 responsible spacefaring nation. - 4 In the cyber domain, the growing pace and scale of - 5 cyberattacks from China far exceeds the bounds of - 6 traditional statecraft.
+The Commander of U.S. Strategic - 7 Command has expressed concern that China's nuclear forces - 8 are in the midst of a strategic breakout.
+Reports of a - 9 hypersonic glide vehicle test in August, via a fractional - orbit bombardment system, if true, are deeply troubling, and - 11 maybe most troublesome of all is China's near, total lack of - 12 transparency regarding its strategic capabilities, and its - demonstrated unwillingness to discuss them. - Russia also continues to present a challenge on - 15 multiple fronts.
+Russian activities in space, including its - 16 destructive ASAT test just this November, are an ongoing - 17 concern.
+And Russia's reliance on, and integration of, - 18 nuclear weapons throughout its forces, from the tactical to - 19 strategic, is troubling.
+Russian cyber activity includes - 20 State tolerance of cyber criminals and State-sponsored - 21 weaponization of social media. - 22 And amid all these problems, North Korea continues to - 23 expand its nuclear arsenal and delivery systems, while - 24 Iran's uranium enrichment presents both, a nuclear - 25 proliferation and a security challenge.